This is for busy people after a time of Bible Study:

 Finally, we say together at the prompting of the Curator:

-Jesus is alive and gives us his shalom: what is he asking of us?
+We remind each other: Jesus is alive, he gives us his shalom: so what is he asking of us?

 The Curator can invite people to contribute answers: there may be nothing, or nothing anybody wants to share, but there may be something that is helpful.
 The Curator can pray in closing, or lead with the Lord’s Prayer, the Grace, or the Peace.
 So we go back to our work, strengthened and equipped.

 Let’s do it! or Amen, or Grace and Peace, or see you later guys, or The grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with us all, evermore: Amen